Visual arts: Architecture

 Architecture is the process and the product of planning, designing, and constructing buildings or any other structures.
-Architectural works, in the material form of buildings, are often perceived as cultural symbols and as works of art.
+Architectural works, in the material form of buildings, are often perceived as cultural symbols and works of art.
 Historical civilizations are often identified with their surviving architectural achievements.

-The earliest surviving written work on the subject of architecture is De architectura, by the Roman architect Vitruvius in the early 1st century AD.
-According to Vitruvius, a good building should satisfy the three principles of firmitas, utilitas, venustas, commonly known by the original translation – firmness, commodity and delight.
+The earliest surviving written work on architecture is De architectura, by the Roman architect Vitruvius in the early 1st century AD.
+According to Vitruvius, a good building should satisfy three principles: firmitas, utilitas, venustas, translated as firmness, commodity, and delight.
 An equivalent in modern English would be: